webrogue-runtime/webrogue-runtime.github.io/benefits/programming_languages.md

 title: Programming-language-agnostic
 ---

+> [!WARNING]
+> This page is outdated.
+Only few languages are tested.

 Webrogue is designed to be programming language-agnostic.
 It is about mods, not runtime itself.
 Currently only C and C++ are tested, but (in theory) thous languages can be compiled to relocatable WebAssembly code and used to write mods: